Manzanillo · If nearby

 By air

-Playa de Oro International (ZLO) sits about 30 to 40 minutes northwest of the beach zones, near Barra de Navidad.
+Playa de Oro International (ZLO) sits about 30 to 40 minutes northwest of the beach zones, out near El Naranjo toward Barra de Navidad.
 It handles seasonal flights from a handful of US and Canadian cities plus domestic connections through Mexico City and Guadalajara.
-Outside winter the schedule thins out considerably.
-Arrange a hotel transfer or take an authorized airport taxi; expect roughly 30 to 45 minutes to the peninsula.
+Be warned: outside the winter high season the schedule thins out hard, and you may find yourself connecting through Guadalajara either way.
+There are no ride-hail pickups at the airport worth counting on, so pre-book a hotel transfer or take an authorized airport taxi from the official stand.
+Reckon on roughly 30 to 45 minutes to the peninsula, and a fare in the ballpark of 500 to 900 MXN (approximate) depending on zone.

 By bus